Fralin Summer Undergraduate Research Fellowship (SURF)

 Students must have the commitment of a faculty mentor before they apply to this program.
 Please note that there is NO list of available mentors.
 Students will need to find a suitable mentor (conducting research in a life science or related field) and gain their support prior to applying.
 For guidance, students may contact the Office of Undergraduate Research Ambassadors.

 Only complete applications will be reviewed.
 A complete application must include:

 - Complete e-application form.

 - Submission of unofficial transcript.

 - Letter of supprt: your faculty mentor must provide a letter of support and a brief description of the project.

-Applicants will be notified about the decisions no later than March 22, 2019.
+Applicants will be notified about the decisions in March 2021.
 Please contact Keri Swaby with questions.